My Methods

 When your path becomes unclear

-See and shape your path in a new light
+See and shape your path in a new light –

-In a trusting and supportive atmosphere, I guide you in viewing both your past and potential new paths from different perspectives and developing fresh insights.
 My work is based on the scientific principles of Individual Psychology according to Alfred Adler, a pioneering figure in modern psychology.
 This approach understands the individual in their full context – with their goals, relationships, and inner strengths.
 Every person carries the freedom to make their own decisions and take responsibility for themselves and their community.
-Along this journey, I accompany you mindfully and solution-focused, so you can gain confidence in your own strength, recognize old patterns, and experience personal growth.
+I also integrate methods from other psychological approaches as appropriate to provide holistic and truly personalized support.

 Method Examples